0hmX/Eui/src/generate_video_prompt.md

 - the script will be write like some one really excited is giving a reaction video with some explanation;
 - max 5 items
 - start with eye catchy graphs and plots
+- no "..." trippel dots in the speech

 example output
 ```json